-2 Simple Ways To Survive Calf Soreness After Racing
+2 Simple Ways To Stop Sore Calf Muscles After Running

 - A concentric contraction is when a muscle is moving against resistance in the direction it is contracting, like the “up” part of a bicep curl or the bench press.